johnyluyte/Fetch-data-from-NASA-IPAC-EXTRAGALACTIC-DATABASE/README.md

 ## Usage

-1. Enter the sample number
+1. Choose AJAX or PHP form
-2. Click the only button
+2. Enter the sample number
-3. Profit
+3. Click the "GO GO GO" button

 Note: **If the sample number is set too large (i.e. larger than 100), it may take a long time to get the result.**